Hand Application of General Finishes Water Based Wood Stains

 - Always stir the contents well.
 Stirring reduces the thickness of the stain and distributes pigments that may have settled to the bottom of the can.

-- It is essential to apply a wet, liberal amount of stain with a foam brush or a latex paint pad applicator to insure easy workability.
+- It is essential to apply a wet, liberal amount of stain with a foam brush or a latex paint pad applicator to ensure easy workability.
 If too little stain is used, the surface can dry too quickly causing an uneven appearance.

 - Divide your project into manageable sections (top, side, drawer, door).